 Expand an AIStor Deployment on Linux

-The following procedure adds a server pool to an existing AIStor deployment running on baremetal infrastructure.
+The following procedure adds a server pool to an existing AIStor cluster running on baremetal infrastructure.
 Each pool expands the total available storage capacity of the cluster while maintaining the overall availability of the cluster.

 -